terra-money/docs/docs/full-node/manage-a-terra-validator/faq.md

 No, but self-bonding has benefits.
 A validator's total stake is made up of their self-bonded stake plus their delegated stake.
 This means that a validator can compensate for low amounts of self-bonded Luna by attracting more delegators.
 This is why reputation is very important for validators.

-Although validators are not required to self-bond Luna, we suggest all validators to have `skin-in-the-game`.
+Although validators are not required to self-bond Luna, all validators should have `skin-in-the-game`.
 This can help make a validator more trustworthy.

 In order for delegators to have some guarantee about how much `skin-in-the-game` their validator has, validators can signal a minimum amount of self-bonded Luna.
 If a validator's self-bond goes below the limit that it has predefined, this validator and all of its delegators will unbond.